List of English football first tier top scorers: Clubs top scorer in top tier

-Top five scorers by nationality
+Top five scorers by nationality / region

-Many different nationalities have played in English top flight football throughout the years.
-The tables below show the top five highest scorers from their respective country.
-As shown in the list above, the top English and Scottish goal scorers can be seen.
-Apart from English players, the Republic of Ireland top scorers' features Robbie Keane, who is the only home nations player to score all his goals in the Premier League, as Niall Quinn and Mark Hughes both scored nearly half their goals in either Division 1 or the Premier League.
+Many nationalities have played in English top flight football throughout the years.
+The tables below show the top five highest scorers from their respective countries or region.
+As shown in the top 50 list above, the top English and Scottish goal scorers can be seen.

 Of the home nation countries, Premier League players are well short of the overall records.
 Northern Ireland's top Premier League scorer is Iain Dowie who scored 33 of his 57 goals in the Premier League.
-After Keane the top Irish Republic scorer is Shane Long, who managed 56 goals.
 The top Welsh goal scorer is Ryan Giggs who scored 114 goals, 109 in the Premier League while Duncan Ferguson with 68 goals is the top Scottish goal scorer in the Premier League.
+All well short of the record totals by Derek Dougan, Ian Rush and Hughie Gallacher.
+Elsewhere, Republic of Ireland striker Robbie Keane scored 126 goals in the Premier League, but ended with 10 goals less than record holder Frank Stapleton.

-A different story with the rest of the world, made up predominately of Premier League players only.
-South American Jorge Robledo’s record remains from the fifties, currently the third highest goalscorer.
-Craig Johnston has been overtaking by Premier League Oceanic players while Lindy Delapenha also, has lost his Caribbean record.
-However, South African duo Stuart Leary and Berry Nieuwenhuys records remain intact from decades ago.
-American Roy Wegerle has dropped to second in the USA & Canada scorers.
+A different story occurs with the rest of the world, made up predominately of Premier League players only.
+South American Jorge Robledo's record remains from the fifties, currently the joint third highest goalscorer.
+Craig Johnston has been overtaking by Premier League Oceanic players while Lindy Delapenha, also, has lost his Caribbean record.
+American Roy Wegerle has dropped to second in the United States and Canada scorers; his goals span the switch to the Premier League.
 The European and African top scorers are all from the Premier League era.

-Riyad Mahrez who currently has 82 goals, is the closest African to Yakubu, 95.

-Gabriel Jesus who currently has 63 goals, is the closest South American to Luis Suarez, 69.